Joystiq

 Joystiq was a video gaming blog which was part of the Weblogs, Inc. family later owned by AOL.
 It was active from 2004 to 2015, acting as the primary video game blog for the group, and operating alongside Engadget and sister blogs such as Massively.
 From 2007 it hosted The Joystiq Podcast, which was hosted by editor-in-chief Chris Grant, reviews editor Justin McElroy and Ludwig Kietzmann.
 The website's staff also included Justin's brother Griffin McElroy as weekend editor.
 The original podcast was discontinued in 2011, but similar shows continued for the remainder of the site's lifetime in various formats.

 Grant and the McElroy brothers left the site in 2012 to found the gaming website Polygon, with Kietzmann taking over as editor-in-chief.
 The site's readership declined through the following years, and Joystiq was shut down by AOL on February 3, 2015.
 The web address today redirects to Engadget Gaming, which hosts much of the site's old content.
 Joystiq's Massively team branched off during the closure and launched Massively Overpowered.

 History

-Zackheim era (2004-2005)
+Origins (2004-2006)

 In the early 2000s, the blog network Weblogs, Inc. was exploring their video game coverage.
 Peter Rojas, the founder and leader of Engaget, acknowledged that video games were too broad a subject to be covered by their flagship blog alone.
 Joystiq was therefore intended to cover that area.
 The site first began with a soft launch in April 2004, and Rojas formally unveiled the site on June 16.
 Joystiq emerged at a time when gaming websites were limited to large corporate-owned entities.
 It emerged as a smaller player in the space, primarily competing with Kotaku, which launched around the same time.

 In June 2005 senior editor Ben Zackheim, after being offered a position at AOL's Games division, announced his resignation due to a conflict of interest.
 He was succeeded by Vladimir Cole.